digshake/CSJavaWUSTL/_sources/Module7-Objects/assignment.rst

 ``int getId()`` - returns the student id number.

-``void submitGrade(double grade, int credits)`` - this method takes in a course grade (as a value between 0 and 4) and the number of credits for a course, and updates the students GPA accordingly.
-For the purposes of this assignment a grade greater than or equal to 1.7 is considered passing and you can think about it as the final, overall grade for the course. **You may want to read through the descriptions of the next three methods to get a sense of information you need to keep track of**.

-   **Warning**: In a moment, you will be required to calculate the grade point average.
-   Keeping track of what are called quality points (credits multiplied by the grade points) will likely prove useful.

 ``int getTotalAttemptedCredits()`` - returns the number of attempted credits (that is, credits for all submitted grades).

 ``int getTotalPassingCredits()`` - returns the number of passing credits (that is, credits for which the student received at least a 1.7 grade).